 For today, let's begin by simply noticing your inner world.

 1. Notice your thoughts.
 Stop.
 Take a breath.
-Just sit for a few minutes, with your attention turned inward.
+Just sit for a few minutes, with your attention turned inward and notice the thoughts that

 Don't worry.
 Negative thoughts are completely normal.
-What's useful is to see how quickly they can spiral into more negativity, trigger upsetting emotions, and compromise our natural feeling of well-being.
+What's useful is to see how quickly they can spiral into more negativity.
+Each negative

 For today, just take as many opportunities as you can to stop, breathe, and notice the chatter in your mind.